KingsDiscipl3/hello-world/README.md

 # hello-world
-The first repository Git helps learn.
+The first repository Git helps to learn.